Manuscript appraisal and copy editing are two essential steps in your novel’s journey to publication.

 As with a written appraisal, the workshop looks at all the building blocks of your book.
 This includes:

-- story arc
+- structure and story arc

 - character development